blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for my Website.md

       |- study of animals
       |- study of birds
       |- study of plants
+      |- study of systems of living bodies
-      |- study of human body
+         |- study of systems of the human body
+         |- study of systems of animal bodies
+      |- study of toxins
+      |- study of diseases
+      |- study of disease causers
+      |- study of medicine
    |- study of fossils
    |- study of description (math)